abdullah-a8/COSMOS-React/README.md

 - CMake 3.30.0+ (for building C++ extensions)
 - OpenSSL development libraries (e.g., `openssl-devel` on Fedora/RHEL, `libssl-dev` on Debian/Ubuntu)
 - Poppler development libraries (e.g., `poppler-cpp-devel` on Fedora/RHEL, `libpoppler-cpp-dev` on Debian/Ubuntu)
+- PostgreSQL Database: Required for the authentication system
 - Pinecone Account: Sign up at [Pinecone](https://www.pinecone.io/) and create an index.
 Note the API key and index name.
 - OpenAI API Key: Obtain from [OpenAI](https://platform.openai.com/signup/) (used for embeddings and Gmail agent functions).
 - Groq API Key (Optional but Recommended): Obtain from [Groq](https://groq.com/) for access to fast LLMs used in the RAG chatbot.